infrahq/infra/docs/default_identities.md

   Logged in as admin
 ```

-## Engine Identity
+## Connector Identity
-This is the identity associated with the default Infra engine created on installation of the Infra server.
-It is the identity and access key the default engine uses to connect the the Infra server.
-The default engine access key can be specified in the Helm install, otherwise it is randomly generated.
+This is the identity associated with the default Infra connector created on installation of the Infra server.
+It is the identity and access key the default connector uses to connect the the Infra server.
+The default connector access key can be specified in the Helm install, otherwise it is randomly generated.